Sector in which the organization works:

 Short description of the organization and its work to control and eliminate NTDs

-Pfizer is working to help end the suffering and the cycle of poverty caused by this debilitating disease by partnering with the WHO's Alliance for the Global Elimination of Blinding Trachoma (GET2020) and the International Trachoma Initiative.
+Pfizer is working to help end the suffering and the cycle of poverty caused by this debilitating disease by partnering with the World Health Organization’s Alliance for the Global Elimination of Trachoma by the year 2020 (GET2020) and the International Trachoma Initiative.

-In 1998, Pfizer and the Edna McConnell Clark Foundation co-established the International Trachoma Initiative (ITI), an independent not-for-profit organization dedicated to the elimination of blinding trachoma.
-ITI, housed at The Task Force for Global Health, manages Pfizer's global donation of the antibiotic Zithromax® for the elimination of blinding trachoma and collaborates with governmental and nongovernmental agencies at the local, national and international levels to implement the SAFE strategy (Surgery, Antibiotics, Facial cleanliness, Environmental improvement).
+In 1998, Pfizer and the Edna McConnell Clark Foundation co-established the International Trachoma Initiative (ITI).
+The ITI is currently administered by The Task Force for Global Health, an independent not for profit, and manages Pfizer's global donation of the antibiotic Zithromax® (azithromycin).
+ITI collaborates with governmental and nongovernmental agencies at local, national and international levels to implement the World Health Organization’s recommended SAFE strategy (SAFE stands for surgery for trichiasis (inturned eyelashes), antibiotics, facial cleanliness and environmental improvement).

-Pfizer is committed to providing Zithromax® in the effort to help eliminate blinding trachoma by 2020 and preserve and restore the health and well-being of affected families worldwide.
-To date, Pfizer has donated more than 340 million Zithromax® treatments in 28 countries with plans to soon be active in many more.
+Pfizer is committed to providing its antibiotic in the effort to help eliminate trachoma by 2020 and preserve and restore the health and well-being of affected families worldwide.
+To date, Pfizer has donated more than 600 million doses and GET2020 partners have treated more than 100 million people.

 International Trachoma Initiative